jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 Unit testing confirms the components.
 Integration testing confirms the components work together.
 I view the distinction between unit and integration testing as:
 * Unit testing confirms each individual nut and bolt.
-* Integration testing confirms that the bolt screws unto the nut.
+* Integration testing confirms that the bolt screws into the nut.

 # Test Double Example
 A Test Double is a special case of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).
 A Test Double is a specific Strategy implementation, but with the distinction that it exists only for testing purposes.
 A Test Double even made a cameo appearance in the [Testing](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html#Testing) section with: